sidsethupathi/sidsethupathi.github.io/_posts/2014-05-01-moving-to-static-content.md

 ### Things to still do

-I am still trying to figure out how to make pushing to GitHub automatically trigger the VPS to deploy.
-Once that is complete, I think I will have a good workflow for updating website.
-In my old site, I wrote a comment system from scratch.
+<del>I am still trying to figure out how to make pushing to GitHub automatically trigger the VPS to deploy.
+Once that is complete, I think I will have a good workflow for updating website.</del> (**Switching to GitHub pages solved this problem!**) In my old site, I wrote a comment system from scratch.
 Again, it was a good learning experience but not practical at all. <del>Hopefully, I can figure out how to integrate [Disqus](http://disqus.com) into this blog.</del> **Done!** Other than that, playing with jekyll will hopefully open up new avenues.
 I never realized how big static site generation was.
 If jekyll doesn't float your boat, [Octopress](http://octopress.org) and [nanoc](http://nanoc.ws) seem to be popular alternatives.